 During July 2019, the Lottery executed the first amendment to the Sports Betting Agreement authorizing IGT to supply the equipment, software, and services for online sports wagering using mobile devices.
 This is in accordance with authorized sports wagering legislation enacted in June 2019.
-Effective April 30, 2020 the Division is responsible for payment of all transaction processing fees.
+Effective April 30, 2020 the Division is responsible for two-thirds (2/3) payment of all transaction processing fees.